Kadir-Akipek/SimpleCRUD-PostgreSQL-NetFramework/README.md

-Windows Form(.NET Framework) Project with C# CRUD operations and Database connections(PostgreSQL was used)
+A simple Windows Form(.NET Frameowork) Project with C# CRUD operations and Database connections(PostgreSQL was used)

+## 🚀 Technologies Used

+- C# (.NET Framework)
+- Postgre SQL
+- Layered architecture (WinForms, Relational Database Connections)